luxonis/depthai-docs-website/FAQ.md

 ## What Are The Stream Latencies?
 When implementing robotic or mechatronic systems it is often quite useful to know how long it takes from a photo hitting an image sensor to when the results are available to a user, the `photon-to-results` latency.

-So the following results are an approximation of this `photon-to-results` latency, and are likely an over-estimate as we tested by actually seeing when results were updated on a monitor, and the monitor itself has some latency, so the results below are likely an over-estimate, and are overestimated by whatever the latency of the monitor is that we used during the test.
-They give, however, a decent worst-case latency:
+So the following results are an approximation of this `photon-to-results` latency, and are likely an over-estimate as we tested by actually seeing when results were updated on a monitor, and the monitor itself has some latency, so the results below are likely overestimated by whatever the latency of the monitor is that we used during the test.
+And we have also since done several optimizations since these measurements, so the latency could be quite a bit lower than these.
+So take them as a worst-case estimate of latency:

 measured | requested | avg latency, ms
 -- | -- | --